graphand/dynamic-deno-server/README.md

   servers.
 - **config.ts**: Contains configuration like ports, main directory path, and logging settings.
 - **types.ts**: Defines TypeScript interfaces for the project.
-- **ServerManager.ts**: Manages starting and stopping of subdirectory servers.
+- **ServerService.ts**: Manages starting and stopping of subdirectory servers.
 - **NamespaceService.ts**: Handles creation and cleanup of network namespaces.
 - **utils/**: Contains utility functions for server validation and system commands.